 As a NSCF tournament director, Silvio directs tournaments held in Westchester and Southern Connecticut.
 He is also a TD for the New York State Championships.
 Silvio excels at directing the young players in the K-1 section, where his calm manner while maintaining high standards makes events a pleasure for our youngest players and for their parents.

-Jon Rigai is a strong (Class A) chess player with over 25 years' playing experience and almost 10 years of coaching experience.
+Jon Rigai is an Expert chess player with over 25 years' playing experience and almost 10 years of coaching experience.
 He is a former student of the late Grandmaster William J. Lombardy (1937–2017), Bobby Fischer's former teacher.

 According to Jon, the most important lessons that he took from his time with Grandmaster Lombardy was to: (1) make sure that he was always well prepared for any upcoming competition that he would participate in; and (2) to use the Eidetic imagery technique regarding the study of positions, patterns and games.
 This technique is used by all top level players when they study master level games.
 Jon constantly emphasizes these concepts to his students on a daily basis to instill good habits within them.

-In 2016, Jon led the Bronxville team to a sixth place finish (out of over 300 teams) in the K-6 Elementary Nationals, has coached several regional scholastic chess champions, and regularly sees his students advance 100 rating points or more within just a few months.
+In 2016, Jon led the Bronxville team to a sixth place finish (out of over 300 teams) in the K-6 Elementary Nationals and, in 2019, he coached Columbus Elementary to a first place finish in the U1000 section at Elementary Nationals.
+Jon has also coached several regional scholastic chess champions, and regularly sees his students advance 100 rating points or more within just a few months.

 Julio Maldonado was born in Bridgeport, Connecticut but learned to play chess around the age of 9 in Puerto Rico where he became the territory's high school champion in 1977-78.
 While serving in the US Army in Germany, Julio finished in the top 10 in the 1986 USAREUR Army chess tournament.
 Julio has been teaching chess since 2005 in Westchester and enjoys teaching students between kindergarten and middle school grades.